Coxsackie B virus: Treatment and Prevention

 As of 2008, there is no well-accepted treatment for the Coxsackie B group of viruses.
 Palliative care is available, however, and patients with chest pain or stiffness of the neck should be examined for signs of cardiac or central nervous system involvement, respectively.
 Some measure of prevention can usually be achieved by basic sanitation on the part of food-service workers, though the viruses are highly contagious.
 Care should be taken in washing ones hands and in cleaning the body after swimming.
 In the event of Coxsackie-induced myocarditis or pericarditis, anti-inflammatories can be given to reduce damage to the heart muscle.

 Persistent Coxsackie B virus (non-cytolytic infection)

 Enteroviruses are usually only capable of acute infections that are rapidly cleared by the adaptive immune response.
 However, mutations which enterovirus B serotypes such as coxsackievirus B and echovirus acquire in the host during the acute phase can transform these viruses into the non-cytolytic form (also known as non-cytopathic or defective enterovirus).
-This form is a mutated quasispecies of enterovirus which is capable of causing persistent infection in human tissues, and such infections have been found in chronic myocarditis or dilated cardiomyopathy.
-In these persistent infections, viral RNA is present at very low levels and some researchers believe it is just a fading remnant of the acute infection although others think it may have pathological effects.
+This form is a mutated quasispecies of enterovirus which is capable of causing persistent infection in human tissues, and such infections have been found in the pancreas in type 1 diabetes, in chronic myocarditis and dilated cardiomyopathy, in valvular heart disease, in myalgic encephalomyelitis, and in Sjögren's syndrome.
+In these persistent infections, viral RNA is present at very low levels, and some researchers believe it is just a fading remnant of the acute infection although others scientists believe this persistent viral RNA may have pathological effects and cause disease.